Programs

 Pre-Trial Supervision was first offered in 1987 to arrested State College Borough residents as a pilot project.
 It was then offered county-wide when a Centre County local court rule named CACJ as The Centre County Bail Agency.

-Centre County Community Conferencing is a voluntary process of intentional dialogue between individuals who are directly impacted by a conflict, dispute, or even a crime with the goal of reaching a beneficial resolution for all parties allowing room for healing, restoration, and transformation.
+Centre County Community Conferencing is a voluntary process of intentional dialogue between groups of individuals who are directly impacted by a conflict, dispute, or even a crime with the goal of reaching a beneficial resolution for all parties allowing room for healing, restoration, and transformation.

 Community Conferencing puts the power and decision-making back into the hands of the community, allowing them to create mutually beneficial resolutions which restore relationships and renew faith in community-led justice systems.